Robin131998/Assignment3/README.md

 - Test the tagging system to ensure that all questions can be tagged appropriately.
 - Verify that filters retrieve the correct set of tagged questions.

-### Tasks:
+### Actionable Tasks:
-- [ ]  Create a tagging framework to define tags such as "topic" and "difficulty level."
+[ ] Create a metadata schema for tags (e.g., "Topic," "Difficulty Level").
-- [ ]  Develop functionality to apply tags to questions.
+[ ] Build functionality to apply tags to questions, ensuring ease of use for developers.
-- [ ]  Implement a search and filter feature based on tags.
+[ ] Implement search and filter features and test them with diverse question sets.
+[ ] Create a tagging and filtering user guide for developers.

 ### Requirements_4
 ### Description: